-Article 13 Promotion and Tenure
+Article T13 (TET) Promotion and Tenure

 Outline

-13.1 Principal Role of P&T at Wright State University
+T13.1 Principal Role of P&T at Wright State University

-13.2 Definitions
+T13.2 Definitions

 .1 Promotion

 .2 Tenure

 .3 Probationary Period

 .4 Matrix Faculty and Matrix Departments

 .5 Promotion and Tenure Document

 .6 Promotion and Tenure File

-13.3 Promotion and Tenure Records Retained by Departments, Colleges, and the University
+T13.3 Promotion and Tenure Records Retained by Departments, Colleges, and the University

-13.4 Letters of Appointment
+T13.4 Letters of Appointment

-13.5 Probationary Periods and Extensions Thereof
+T13.5 Probationary Periods and Extensions Thereof

-13.6 Termination of Untenured Bargaining Unit Faculty Members
+T13.6 Termination of Untenured Bargaining Unit Faculty Members

-13.7 Reports on Progress toward Tenure and Promotion
+T13.7 Reports on Progress toward Tenure and Promotion

-13.8 Criteria for Tenure and for Promotion
+T13.8 Criteria for Tenure and for Promotion

-13.9 Participants in the Promotion and Tenure Process (Board of Trustees decision based on recommendations; participants have no more than two votes/statements each)
+T13.9 Participants in the Promotion and Tenure Process (Board of Trustees decision based recommendations; participants have no m than two votes/statements each)

 .1 Department Promotion and Tenure Committee

-.2 Department Cha ir
+.2 Department Chair

-.3 College Promotic Tenure Committee on and
+.3 College Promotion and Tenure Committee

 .4 Dean

-.5 University Prom Tenure Committee otion and
+.5 University Promotion and Tenure Committee

-.6 University Presid dent
+.6 University President

-13.10 P&T Document (alterations permitted; require contents listed) ed
+T13.10 P&T Document (alterations permitted; required contents listed)

-13.11 Requirements for Publications
+T13.11 Requirements for Publications

-.1 Complete Copies with Promotion and Document
+.1 Complete Copies Submitted with Promotion and Tenure Document

-.2 Requirements fo on the CV r Citations
+.2 Requirements for Citations on the CV

 .3 Publications "In Press"

 .4 Required Submission and CV Listing of Publications

-.5 Publications sub- under review mitted and
+.5 Publications submitted and under review

-.6 Scholarly Works Publications s other than
+.6 Scholarly Works other than Publications

-13.12 Promotion and Tenure File (contents listed; review of materials not in file)
+T13.12 Promotion and Tenure File (contents listed; review of materials not in file)

-13.13 Procedures for Granting Promotion and Tenure
+T13.13 Procedures for Granting Promotion and Tenure

-eadlines: in endix D
+.1 Deadlines: in Appendix D (TET) .2 Candidate initiates Promotion and Tenure process by deadline specified in Appendix D (TET) .1 Consequences of missed deadline .2 Terminating the process .3 External Reviewers [Candidate suggests names by deadline specified in Appendix D (TET)] .1 Candidate submits materials for reviewers by deadline specified in Appendix D (TET) .2 Reviewers selected; solicitation letters sent .3 Materials supplied to reviewers .4 Candidate submits P&T Document by deadline specified in Appendix D (TET)

-i .2 Candidate initiates Promotion and Tenure process (by deadline specified in Appendix D) .1 Consequences of missed deadline .2 Terminating the process .3 External Reviewers (Candidate suggests names by deadline specified in Appendix D) .1 Candidate submits materials for reviewers (by deadline specified in Appendix D) .2 Reviewers selected; solicitation letters sent .3 Materials supplied to reviewers .4 Candidate submits P&T Document (by deadline specified in Appendix D) .5 Department Committee Review, Recommendations,
+.5 Department Committee Review, Recommendations, Notification .6 Department Chair Review, Recommendations, Notification .7 Opportunity for Rebuttal from Candidate (deadlines, purposes, length restrictions); Promotion and Tenure File transmitted to the Dean .8 College Committee Review, Recommendations, Notification .9 Dean Review, Recommendations, Notification .10 Opportunity for Rebuttal from Candidate .11 University Committee Review, Recommendations, Notification .12 Recommendations forwarded to President; President forwards recommendations to Board of Trustees; Board of Trustees announces decisions T13.14 Promotion and Tenure Appeals

-Notification .6 Department Chair Review, Recommendations, Notification .7 Opportunity for Rebuttal from Candidate (deadlines, purposes, length restrictions); Promotion and Tenure File transmitted to the Dean .8 College Committee Review, Recommendations, Notification .9 Dean Review, Recommendations, Notification .10 Opportunity for Rebuttal from Candidate .11 University Committee Review, Recommendations, Notification .12 Recommendations forwarded to President; President forwards recommendations to Board of Trustees; Board of Trustees announces decisions 13.14 Promotion and Tenure Appeals 13.15 Promotion and Tenure Grievances
+T13.15 Promotion and Tenure Grievances

-13.1 Promotion and tenure are milestones in the continual process of faculty development.
+T13.1 Promotion and tenure are milestones in the continual process of faculty development.
 Bargaining Unit Faculty have the responsibility to help in the development of their colleagues.
 The University and AAUP-WSU affirm that faculty promotion and tenure are indispensable for the proper functioning of the University.
 Tenure ensures the retention of talented permanent faculty, secures faculty autonomy and forms the basis for the development of an intellectual community.
 Above all, tenure protects the academic freedom of faculty to conduct their teaching and research without constraint by interests both inside and outside the University or economic pressures.

-13.2 Definitions
+T13.2 Definitions